**If you like Hoppin’ John, try these Hoppin’ John Burger Sliders.**

 How is it 2011 already?
 Regardless of the bizarre nature of the space-time continuum after you have children, it is New Year’s Day.
 Happy New Year!
 And, gulp, Day 1 of my New Year’s Resolution to make an ominvore-friendly vegetarian meal Every.
 Single.
 Day. this year.
 Eep.

 OK, so here we go.
 It’s New Year’s Day, so we’re going to do the traditional good luck food.
-The most prevalent of which include black eyed peas and collard greens (at least here in the South).
+The most prevalent of which include black-eyed peas and collard greens (at least here in the South).
 Other options are New Year’s eternity rings (fancy doughnuts), grapes and legumes of many varieties.
-Check out this post at epicurious for more details.
+Check out this post at CNN for more details.

 I’m particularly fond of the Spanish tradition of eating 12 grapes at midnight.
 How cool!